-In the late 1990s, The Anglican Schools Corporation recognised that the population of north-west Sydney was set to grow rapidly and decided to purchase land in Rouse Hill to establish a Christian school for families who would settle in the area in the years to come.
+In the late 1990s, The Anglican Schools Corporation recognised that the population of north-west Sydney was set to grow rapidly and decided to purchase land in Rouse Hill to establish an affordable Christian school for families who would settle in the area in the years to come.

 When the Corporation purchased the current site, they built a few classrooms and administration office on the corner of Worcester and Rouse Roads.
 Mr Peter Fowler was appointed as the foundation principal of Rouse Hill Anglican College (RHAC) in 2001 and just over 100 Junior School students became Rouse Hill Anglican College’s foundation students the following year.